Unitary Cuntz semigroups of ideals and quotients: Introduction

 Note that this paper is the second part of a twofold work (following up \cite{C20one}) and completes the properties of the unitary Cuntz semigroup established during the author's PhD thesis.
 We also mention that the unitary Cuntz semigroup -through these results- will be used in a forthcoming paper to distinguish two non-simple unital separable $\CatCa$-algebras with stable rank one, which originally agree on $\K$-Theory and the Cuntz semigroup; see \cite{C21}.

-\textbf{Acknowledgements} The author would like to thank Ramon Antoine for suggesting a more adequate version of the \textquoteleft positively convex\textquoteright\ property, and both Ramon Antoine and Francesc Perera for insightful comments about the paper.
+\textbf{Acknowledgments} The author would like to thank Ramon Antoine for suggesting a more adequate version of the \textquoteleft positively convex\textquoteright\ property, and both Ramon Antoine and Francesc Perera for insightful comments about the paper.
+The author also thanks the referee for his/her pertinent comments that have helped to reformulate some part of the manuscript in a better way.